mwkaufmann/requests/README.md

 Response<String> resp1 = session.get(url1).text();
 Response<String> resp2 = session.get(url2).text();
 ```
-Session do not need to be closed.If the client which produced this session is closed, session can no longer be used.
+Session do not need to be closed.If the client which this session obtained from is closed, session can no longer be used.
 #Exceptions
 Requests wrapped all checked exceptions into one runtime exception: RequestException.
 Catch this if you mind.
 Unchecked Exceptions are leaved as it is.